San Gerardo Field Station is a well-maintained but rustic lodge near

-refuge (near Dominical about 20 minutes south of Manuel Antonio) are just south of Carara NP.
+refuge (near Dominical about 20 minutes south of Manuel Antonio) are just south of Carara National Park.
 I have visited both spots,

 Manuel Antonio several times since it serves the purpose of giving us real vacation time after some intense birding.
 However, birding around MANP does have some conditions.
 Keep reading.

-(MANP) does not have easy access to a lot of great birding habitat, but it does have lodges and people.
+Manuel Antonio National Park (MANP) does not have easy access to good birding hot spots within the park.
+It does have lodges and people.
 It's a beautiful place so it's obvious why people build there.
-In a natural history sense, I recommend it only as a nice place to stay, a
+In a natural history sense, I recommend it only as a nice place to stay and a